siddhi-io/siddhi/docs/documentation/siddhi-5.x/quckstart-5.x.md

 ## 7. Running streaming application as a micro service

-This this step we will run above developed Siddhi application as a micro service utilizing docker.
-For there available options please refer [here](https://siddhi-io.github.io/siddhi/documentation/siddhi-5.x/user-guide-5.x/#using-siddhi-in-various-environments).
-For this we will use siddhi-runner distribution.
+This step we will run above developed Siddhi application as a micro service utilizing docker.
+For othere available options please refer [here](https://siddhi-io.github.io/siddhi/documentation/siddhi-5.x/user-guide-5.x/#using-siddhi-in-various-environments).
+Here we will use siddhi-runner docker distribution.
 Follow below steps.

 * Install docker in your machine and start the daemon.([https://docs.docker.com/install/](https://docs.docker .com/install/))